codesport/admin-panel/README.md

 ### Import and Export Statements

 React leverages ES6 import and export statements for modularity.
 React modules (i.e, components) must be exported in order to be imported.
 Exports may either be named or "default".
 We'll use both types in this project.
-Refer to [Mozilla](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export) for documentation on the usage.
+Refer to [Mozilla](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export) for documentation.

 ## React Components